starweb/shop-api-sdk-php/README.md

 # Starweb Shop API Software Development Kit for PHP

-## ATTENTION: This sdk is under current development and should not be used in a productive environment!
+## ATTENTION: This sdk is under development and should not be used in a production environment!

 ## System Requirements
 - PHP >= 7.1  (extension requirements in composer.json).